ManticoreGamesInc/platform-documentation/src/api/uitext.md

 # UIText

 A UIControl which displays a basic text label.
+Inherits from [UIControl](uicontrol.md).

 ## Properties